Residual spectrum: Brain functional connectivity detection beyond coherence: Introduction

 In addition to coherence, \cite{msnp20} listed alternative measures that can capture co-variation between brain signals in different ways including wavelet coherence, mutual information, dynamic time wraping, and more.
-Regarding other extensions of coherence, \cite{ov08} proposed the local band coherence to deal with non-stationary signals. \cite{fo11} studied brain functional connectivity by using the partial coherence estimated by the generalized shrinkage estimator, which is based on both nonparametric and parametric spectral density estimation. \cite{lenart11} dealt with the magnitude of coherence for almost periodically correlated time series and \cite{bk19} proposed the quantile coherence based on quantile spectra. \cite{eso19} proposed a cluster coherence to measure similarity between vector time series and applied to electroencephalogram (EEG) signals.
+Regarding other extensions of coherence, \cite{ov08} proposed the local band coherence to deal with non-stationary signals. \cite{fo11} studied brain functional connectivity by using the partial coherence estimated by the generalized shrinkage estimator, which is based on both nonparametric and parametric spectral density estimation. \cite{lenart11} dealt with the magnitude of coherence for almost periodically correlated time series and \cite{bk19} proposed the quantile coherence based on quantile spectra. \cite{eso19} proposed a cluster coherence to measure similarity between vector time series and applied to electroencephalogram (EEG) signals. {See also \cite{Matsuda06} for a test to construct graphical models in the frequency domain and \cite{LTM21} for the concept of local Granger causality and its associated testing procedures.}

 However, our goal is to highlight a way to extend and enhance the measure of coherence in the analysis of BOLD signals by {incorporating interaction terms}. \cite{caoetal22} gave a {comprehensive} review of recent developments on statistical methods to analyze brain functional connectivity.

 For hypothesis testing problems described by spectra, $L_2$- and supremum-type statistics have been studied by many authors.
 As for $L_2$-type statistics, \cite{tpk96} discussed the test based on the integrated function of spectral density matrices (see also \citealt[Chapter 6]{tk00}), which can be applied to, e.g., the test for the magnitude of linear dependence and discriminant analysis (\cite{kst98}).
 A closely related problem was examined in \cite{ym09} under Gaussian assumption.
 To include other hypotheses, \cite{eichler08} considered the testing problem described by the integrated squared (Euclidean) norm of the function of spectral density matrices.
 In the same spirit of \cite{eichler08}, tests for the equality of spectra are proposed using the bootstrap method \citep{dp09} and the randomization method \citep{jp15}.
 On the other hand, supremum-type statistics are considered by \cite{wv67}, \citet[Thorem 12, Chapter V.5]{hannan1970}, \cite{rudzkis93}, and \cite{wz18}.
 However, it is difficult to obtain asymptotics of supremum statistics for the function of a spectral density matrix in general, but it can for $L_2$-statistics.
 Therefore, in this article, we propose {an} $L_2$-type statistic.